 By installing a translation solution like Weglot, you save time, money and gain a multilingual Squarespace site that’s SEO optimised.

 What’s more, the Weglot can be used by both developers or those with zero coding experience, as the simple user interface and setup process is foolproof.

 But, let’s not forget why you wanted to enter new markets in the first place – to speak to a new audience.

-You can order high quality translators through the Weglot dashboard, who understand the colloquialism of your new market and can make small adjustments quickly and is integrated into your website within 24-48 hours (without you having to do anything).
+You can order high quality professional translators through the Weglot dashboard, who understand the colloquialism of your new market and can make small adjustments quickly.
+It’s then integrated into your website within 24-48 hours (without you having to do anything).

 There’s also some other practical things to consider when it comes to your Squarespace multilingual language switcher (which we’ve talked about in great length here).

 Such as using flags to indicate languages.
 Don’t forget that flags represent countries not languages.
 Portugese is spoken in both Portugal and Brazil, but using the country flag for Brazil will alienate anyone from Portugal.

 Best practice would be to use the language name (in the language) to ensure no confusion.
 But this will really dependent on the countries you’re trying to enter.